 Refiloe Seseane is the Founder of 18twenty8®.
-She attended St. Dominic’s Convent in Boksburg from Grade 1 to 12 and held several leadership positions throughout her schooling, which she completed with distinction in English.
-She excelled at Drama and Public Speaking and received the school’s top accolades for both.
+She attended St. Dominic’s Convent in Boksburg from Grade 1 to 12 and held several leadership positions throughout her schooling, which she completed with distinction in English and full colours for Drama and Public Speaking.

-Refiloe majored in Economics and Finance in her BCom degree at the University of South Africa (UNISA) and graduated with distinction in Economics.
-She also holds a postgraduate (Honours) degree in Economics from UNISA and a certificate in Media and Marketing strategies for NGOs.
-She was the top graduate in the Management Advancement Programme (MAP) at Wits Business School before completing a postgraduate certificate in Financial Economics at Cardiff University in Wales.
+Refiloe majored in Economics and Finance in her BCom degree at the University of South Africa (UNISA) and graduated with distinction in Economics before completing her Hons BCom (Economics) degree at UNISA.
+She was the top graduate in the Management Advancement Programme (MAP) at Wits Business School and completed a postgraduate certificate in Financial Economics at Cardiff University in Wales.
 Refiloe has also completed the Being a Director programme at the Institute of Directors Southern Africa and was an auditor for the Economics of Education course at Stellenbosch University.

-Her financial services' career includes roles at Allan Gray, BoE Private Clients (now Nedbank Private Wealth), EduLoan (now FUNDI), Allan Gray Orbis Foundation and Alexander Forbes.
-Refiloe’s on-screen pursuits include lead acting roles on South Africa’s top TV soapies: Generations, Rhythm City and The Wild.
-She is an accomplished voice-over artist, keynote speaker, events MC, stage, radio and TV personality who has anchored business news on CNBC Africa.
+Her financial services' career includes roles at Alexander Forbes, Allan Gray, BoE Private Clients (now Nedbank Private Wealth), EduLoan (now FUNDI) and Allan Gray Orbis Foundation.
+Refiloe has had lead acting roles on South Africa’s top TV soapies: Generations, Rhythm City and The Wild.
+She is an accomplished voice-over artist, keynote speaker, events MC and TV personality who has anchored business news on CNBC Africa.